liyunze-coding/Banner-Widget/README.md

 ## Commands

-`!banner \[text\]` : modifies the displayed text on the overlay
+`!banner [text]` : modifies the displayed text on the overlay

 ## Customization

-Just edit the `configs.js` file using Visual Studio Code, Notepad, TextEdit or any other text editor; and change the values to your liking.
+Just edit the `configs.js` file using Visual Studio Code, Notepad, TextEdit or any other text editor.

 ## Credits